jahidulStelligent/stelligent-u/06-auto-scaling/README.md

 _What config info or resources did you have to create explicitly that Amazon created for you when launching an ASG from an existing instance?_

+- Launch configurations

 #### Lab 6.1.3: Launch Config Changes

 Modify your launch config by increasing your instances from t2.micro to t2.small.
 Update your stack.

+- Updated

 ##### Question: Stack Updates

 _After updating your stack, did your running instance get replaced or resized?_

-Terminate the instance in your ASG.
+- Launch config updated but no new instance created, size remained t2.micro Terminate the instance in your ASG.
+- Terminated
 ##### Question: Replacement Instance

 _Is the replacement instance the new size or the old?_
+- New Size, t2.small
+- Although we updated launch config with new size it does not go in eefect until we terminate current instance.

 #### Lab 6.1.4: ASG Update Policy